hahow/common-chart/README.md

 - `$serviceMonitor`, a dictionary of values used in the service account template
 - [optional] the template name of the overrides

-It creates a `Secret` resource contains the BasicAuth information for the `SecretMonitor`.
+It creates a `Secret` resource contains the BasicAuth information for the `ServiceMonitor`.

 An example `values.yaml` for your `ServiceMonitor` could look like: